"It is finished!"

 "Couldn't they just ward this place in the same fashion as castles?
 I mean there are thousands of mages in this army."

-"--And each with a finite reserve of ether that they need to perform other tasks, including fighting," Pascal highlighted the opportunity costs.
+"--And each with a finite reserve of ether that they need to perform other tasks, including fighting," Pascal noted the opportunity costs.
 "Remember that exposed ether slowly degrade and diffuse their energy back into mana?
 The magical requirements to keep large-scale wards and barriers continuously running grows astronomical over time.
-Castles, cities, and permanent fortifications are built over ley-lines where they may benefit from a Projection Focus -- have you read about those yet?"
+Castles and cities are built over ley-lines where they may benefit from a Projection Focus -- have you read about those yet?"

 "They're enchanted devices that uses magic from ley-lines to power wards," Kaede mustered a simple reply.

 She had mostly glanced over them.
-For someone more interested in the far-reaching, sociological impacts of technology, she often found herself bored by the technical, inner workings of 'machines'.
+For someone more interested in the far-reaching, sociological impacts of technology, she often found herself bored by the technical details of 'machinery'.
 To skip past the minute details to see how innovations altered civilizations and shifted cultures was far more fascinating.

 In other words, Kaede summarized, you can't pour crude oil from a derrick straight into the engine and expect it to run...